KazKobara/dockerfile_fswiki_local/README.md

 ### 'Permission denied' or 'Lock is busy'

-If your web browser displays any of the following errors,
+If your web browser displays any of the following errors, check and change file permissions and group as [above](#permissions-and-group).

   ~~~text
   Permission denied at lib/Wiki/DefaultStorage.pm line 114.